ddxfish/webby-smebby/README.md

 A: By default, Webby checks websites every 300 seconds (5 minutes).
 This can be adjusted in the settings.

 **Q: Does Webby keep a history of status changes?**
 A: Yes, all status changes are logged to an SQLite database, including timestamps, status codes, and error details.
+The application automatically prunes logs older than 30 days to maintain database efficiency.

 **Q: How does Webby minimize network overhead?**
 A: Webby uses a tiered checking system, first attempting DNS resolution, then SSL validation, and only then making HTTP requests.
 This prevents unnecessary network traffic for sites with fundamental connectivity issues.